 value-added service (VAS)

 An activity that is performed in response to a customer demand.
 Value added services can be activities performed on a product before the product is delivered to the customer, or a provided service that is performed at the customer site.
 See also ticketing.

 - A set of interdependent companies that work closely together to manage the flow of products and services along the entire value-added channel.
 The "chain" is made up of the variety of links, including manufacturers, consultants, distributors, resellers, and service providers, required to provide the intended value to the final customer.

 - The sequence of all the activities needed to envision, create, engineer, produce, distribute, market, and sell a set of related products or services.
 The value perceived by the end-consumer of the product or service is derived in part from each step in the chain, although not all steps create the same amount of value or deliver the same profit potential.
 Each step in the chain requires distinct assets and capabilities.

 value chain business model

 A business model that supports transactions involving multiple enterprises or parties.
 Products, goods, services, or information are delivered through the parties of the value chain from producers to end users.
-See also demand chain, supply chain.
+See also supply chain.

 value chain implementation framework